ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-5.md

 4. UI Components - Building HTML/CSS Controls.
 5. View Components - CRUD List Operations in the UI.
 6. A walk through detailing how to add weather stations and weather station data to the application.

-Further articles:
-* A walk through detailing how to add more records to the application - in this case weather stations and weather station data.

 This article looks in detail at building reusable List Presentation Layer components and deploying them in both Server and WASM projects.